Cheyenne and Arapaho Tribes

 Johnson O’Malley Program

-The Cheyenne and Arapaho Johnson O’Malley Program is a federally funded program that provides supplemental assistance for the unique educational needs of individual students.
-Funding for the program is provided annually for all eligible Native American students who live within the nine-county service area and attend a public school or one of the Tribes’ Head Start Programs.
+The Cheyenne and Arapaho Johnson O’Malley Program is federally funded program that provides supplemental assistance for the unique educational needs of individual students.
+Funding for the program is provided annually for all eligible Native American students who live within the nine-county service area and attend a public schools or one of the Tribes Head Start Programs.

 Assistance is also available by special request for students to attend UNITY, FFA conferences, FCCLA conferences, and educational conferences in conjunction with school or classes.
 In the summer months, assistance may also be available for Summer Enrichment Camps within Johnson O’Malley communities.
 This assistance is based on the availability of funds.

 Johnson O’Malley Eligibility in Compliance with the JOM Modernization Act